Teacher Appreciation Spotlight: Lindsey Good

 Lastly, tell us two truths and a lie about yourself.
 We’ll post the answer at the end of the article.

 I have a hound dog who thinks all things are edible.

 If you are interested in the online Graduate Programs in Education or if you would like more information on UNE Online’s MSEd, PMC, CAGS or Ed.D. programs, please reach out to an Enrollment Counselor at (800) 994-2804 or via email at firstname.lastname@example.org.

-If you’re ready to apply, fill out your online application at go.une.edu/apply.
+If you’re ready to apply, fill out your online application at online.une.edu/gateway-portal-page.